sandivsv/Sandivsv/README.md

 <h2 align="center">  Hello World 👋🌎! </h2>

 <p align="center">
-I'm Sandeep Kumar 😀 and currently pursuing my engineering in the field of Computer Science 👨‍💻.
+I'm Sandeep Kumar 😀 and pursued my engineering in the field of Computer Science 👨‍💻 from UIET CSJMU Kanpur.
 The best part about me is that I am eager to learn.
 Although sometimes feel frustrated on not getting appropriate results, but that motivates me to even work harder 🔥.
-I have experience in programming language like Java.
-I'm a full stack NodeJs developer, stepping in React development.
+I'm a full stack developer, stepping in React and NodeJs development.
+I have learned programming language like Java, HTML, CSS, JavaScript, etc.
 </p>